Guardsquare/basic-device-binding-example/README.md

 The handshake occurs only once.
 The next time you want to sign in, you don't need to pass public key in the request.
 You can just sign the whole message in the same way as we do below in the Communication phase.

-(Optionally) In a more advanced approach, you should have a shared secred between youd device and the server and use it to HMAC the {username, password, pubkey}.
+(Optionally) In a more advanced approach, you should have a shared secret between youd device and the server and use it to HMAC the {username, password, pubkey}.